-The following are guidelines for the use of WAQTC FOP for AASHTO T 23 by the State of Alaska DOT&PF:
+Following are guidelines for the use of WAQTC FOP for AASHTO T 23 by the State of Alaska DOT&PF.

-- 1. If the slump is 1" or less, consolidate by vibrator.
-If the slump is above 1", consolidate by rodding.
+- 1. If the slump is 1 in or less, consolidate by vibrator.
+If the slump is above 1 in, consolidate by rodding.
 Concrete for curb and gutter shall be rodded regardless of slump. - 2.
 When cylinders must be transported, transportation time shall not exceed 8 hours.
 If this transportation time requirement cannot be met, the transportation time must be approved by the Engineer in writing prior to transporting. - 3.
-All acceptance testing will be performed using 150 mm by 300 mm (6 in by 12 in) cylinders. - 4.
-Specimens are to be covered with a cover plate during to initial curing.
-Cover plate shall be a rigid non absorptive material that will not deform the specimen top, i.e. metal, glass or plastic.
+Acceptance testing may be done with either 150 mm by 300 mm (6 in by 12 in) cylinders or 100 mm by 200 mm (4 in by 8 in) cylinders.

-Field Sampling and Fabrication of 50-mm (2-in) Cube Specimens using Grout (Non-Shrink) and or Mortar WAQTC TM 12 (See
+Field Sampling and Fabrication of 50 mm (2 in) Cube Specimens using Grout (Non-Shrink) and or Mortar WAQTC TM 12 (See